sharat87/sharats.me/content/posts/2020-03-22-the-magic-of-autohotkey-2.md

 ### Open Command Window

 The file explorer has a nice less-known trick.
-If I right click without any files selected and with the <kbd>Shift</kbd> key held down, I get an extra option in the context menu, called "Open command window here".
+If I right-click without any files selected and with the <kbd>Shift</kbd> key held down, I get an extra option in the context menu, called "Open command window here".
 Clicking on that menu item will open a new command prompt window in the current directory.
 This is extremely convenient if you need the command window often (which you might,